DjangoGirlsSeoul/msopencamptutorial/README.md

 ## Step 6 (Deploy)
 	a.
 Create a free account on PythonAnywhere.com and pulling our code there
 	b.
 Create Virtualenvironment on PythonAnywhere `virtualenv --python=python3.4 myvenv` and install requirements using `pip install -r requirements.txt`
+	c.
+Creating the database on PythonAnywhere by running `python manage.py migrate`